-Documentary evidence filed by the Landlord indicates that the Tenant was served the 10 Day Notice to End Tenancy for Unpaid Rent on October 12, 2010, when it was posted to the Tenant's door in the presence of a witness.
+Documentary evidence filed by the Landlord indicates that the Tenant was served the 10 Day Notice to End Tenancy for Unpaid when it was posted to the Tenant's door on January 19, 2011 at 5:15 p.m. in the presence of a witness.